Introduction

 We can do the same with chess moves.
 We can memorise thousands of images, each one representing a pair of moves.
 We can store the images in memory palaces in our minds.
 These are structured sequences of images that cover an opening repertoire.
 Learning the repertoire becomes a game of creativity.
 Recall becomes an adventure.

-To get started, all you need are Chapters 1-3.
-Chapter 1 introduces picture notation, a system for writing chess moves as pictures.
-“A lamb playing with a dove” indicates unique moves involving the squares e3 and a8.
-After reading Chapter 1, you will be able to understand picture notation and play the moves correctly at the board.
-Chapter 2 is a crash course on memory techniques.
-How do you memorise an image so that you never forget it?
+To get started, all you need are Chapters 1–3.
+Chapter 1 introduces Image Notation, a system for writing chess moves as pictures.
+“An alpaca wielding a machete” translates to Be7 Bc6.
+After reading Chapter 1, you will be able to understand Image Notation and play the moves correctly at the board.
+Chapter 2 is a crash course on memory techniques: how do you memorise an image so that you never forget it?
 Then in Chapter 3 we will become architects, learning to design a memory palace and select the best pictures to put in it.

 The Chess Memory Palace method is primarily for learning openings.
 But you can also use it for endgames.
 Chapter 6 shows how, and includes six ready-made tree diagrams to memorise.

-Chapter 7 contains odds and ends, including how to used spaced repetition to keep your memories sharp for the long term, and an essay on why it is not sufficient to “understand your openings”, you also need to memorise the moves.
+Chapter 8 contains odds and ends, including how to use spaced repetition to keep your memories sharp for the long term, and an essay on why it is not sufficient to “understand your openings”, you also need to memorise the moves.

-Finally, the Appendix lists picture words for all 64 squares.
+Finally, the Appendix lists picture words for all 384 possible moves.
 Use it as a reference when building your memory palaces.

 The real fun of The Chess Memory Palace method comes at the board.
 Deep in a sharp Marshall Gambit, while your opponent is struggling to remember their preparation, you will be calmly walking through your palace, watching your repertoire laid out before you.